Specialty Food · Inventory Visibility

 The most expensive spoilage happens on your highest-margin items: artisan cheeses at $12–$18 per pound, specialty charcuterie at $8–$15 per pound, premium imported condiments at $6–$12 per unit.
 These are the items that retailers place the most trust in you to deliver fresh — and they're the items that create the most relationship damage when they arrive sub-optimal.

-Here's the business case beyond compliance: a distributor with automated lot tracking can respond to a supplier recall in 2–4 hours instead of 3–7 days.
-That difference means the difference between being the distributor that responded professionally and protected the retailer relationship — and the one that took a week to identify affected accounts and left retailers pulling product themselves.
+The business case beyond compliance: a distributor with automated lot tracking can respond to a supplier recall in 2–4 hours instead of 3–7 days.
+That is the difference between being the distributor that protected the retailer relationship and the one that took a week to identify affected accounts while retailers pulled product themselves.

 How Vintaflow helps